-Paying off your mortgage early may help you to rid yourself of debt sooner, save on interest and let you finally live in a house that is actually your own without having to worry about another home loan repayment ever again.
+Paying off your mortgage early may help you to rid yourself of debt sooner, save you interest and let you finally live in a house that is actually your own without having to worry about another home loan repayment ever again.
 Sounds pretty good right?

 Do I have other debt?

-- Investor Home Loans (Generally from 3.75% - 6% interest)
+- Investor Home Loans (Rates typically range from 2.50% - 6.00%)

 And aside from making repayments, there may be other options to tackling these kinds of debt including debt consolidation loans, refinancing your existing loan or balance transfer credit cards.
 Keep in mind though, balance transfer offers are temporary and interest rates tend to spike after the deal is over.